State of New Jersey v. Gilmore: Procedural History

 Notwithstanding the decision in Batson, however, the New Jersey Supreme Court decided Gilmore under the New Jersey Constitution.
 Additionally, the Court applied the plain statement rule of Michigan v.
 Long.9

 In addition to other instances of reliance on the courts of other States, the New Jersey Supreme Court relied on California in deciding the proper use of peremptory strikes.
-They are to be used to remove jurors who are believed to entertain a specific bias.
-This means a bias relating to the particular case on trial or the parties or witnesses thereto.
+Accordingly, they are to be used to remove jurors who are believed to entertain a specific bias.
+Thus, this means a bias relating to the particular case on trial or the parties or witnesses thereto.

 Article I, Paragraph 5, provides the right to trial by an impartial jury.10

 Article I, Paragraph 9, guarantees the “inviolate” right to trial by jury.11

 Article I, Paragraph 10, provides the right to trial by jury in criminal cases.12

 Article I, Paragraph 1, prohibits sex-based discrimination.13